The County of San Diego Claims and Investigation Division accepts claims by email, U.S. mail, and in-person.

 The Claims and Investigation Division administers the County’s self-insured program for public liability.
 A claim against the County must be made in writing.
 Claims filed against the County must be completed in accordance with the California Government Code, sections 900-915.4.
 No claim form is required; however, the County does provide claim forms for the convenience of the general public.
 A claim form may be obtained by contacting the address or telephone number listed below.
-An electronic form can be accessed here: Claim Form CD-1.
 The claim form must be accurately completed and signed.
 You may print, sign and mail, or personally present to the address below.
 FACSIMILE FILINGS WILL NOT BE ACCEPTED.

 Office of County Counsel

 Claims and Investigation Division

 Allow 45 days to process and investigate your claim.
 You can expedite the investigative process if you provide written justification for the amount of loss indicated.
 Property damage claims require an estimate and photographs of the damage.
 Personal injury claims need to be accompanied by unaltered copies of bills from treating physician(s) or other expenses incurred.

 Any request for information by the Claims and Investigation Division is not a commitment to pay your claim or an admission of liability.
 All information submitted will be evaluated together with the results of the investigation.

 The evaluation of your claim may result in one of the following actions:

 - A settlement offer, if all of the information has been submitted; or